valentinradu/WhiteRaccoon/README.md

         - createDirectory
         {

+            //we don't autorelease the object so that it will be around when the callback gets called
+            //this is not a good practice, in real life development you should use a retain property to store a reference to the request
-            //we can safely autorelease the request object because the queue takes ownership of it in addRequest: method WRRequestCreateDirectory * createDir = [[[WRRequestCreateDirectory alloc] init] autorelease];
+            WRRequestCreateDirectory * createDir = [[WRRequestCreateDirectory alloc] init];

             //we set self as delegate, we must implement WRRequestDelegate createDir.delegate = self;

-            //the path needs to be absolute to the FTP root folder. createDir.path = @"/dummyDir/";
+            //the path needs to be absolute to the FTP root folder.
+            //full URL would be ftp://xxx.xxx.xxx.xxx/dummyDir/
+            createDir.path = @"/dummyDir/";

             createDir.hostname = @"xxx.xxx.xxx.xxx";